Interpretable models for forecasting high-dimensional functional time series: Japanese subnational age-specific mortality rates

 \section{Japanese subnational age-specific mortality rates}

-In many developed countries, such as Japan, the increase in longevity and the aging population have raised concerns about the sustainability of pension, health and aged care systems \citep[see, e.g.,][]{Coulmas07}.
-These concerns have led to increased attention among government policymakers to accurately model and forecast age-specific mortality.
-Although much effort has been devoted to national mortality forecasting, subnational age-specific mortality forecasts are particularly helpful for informing policy within local regions and for allocating current and future resources at the national and subnational levels.
-Despite their usefulness for understanding cross-region heterogeneity, subnational mortality data are generally of poor data quality.
+In many developed countries, such as Japan, increasing longevity and population aging have raised concerns about the sustainability of pension, health and aged-care systems \citep[see, e.g.,][]{Coulmas07}.
+These challenges have intensified the need for accurate age-specific mortality modeling and forecasting.
+While national mortality forecasts are important, subnational forecasts are essential for informing regional policy and allocating current and future resources, such as aged-care facilities.
+Despite their value for capturing regional heterogeneity, subnational mortality data are often of poor quality.

-Obtained from \cite{JMD26}, we investigate the subnational age- and sex-specific mortality rates in Japan from 1975 to 2023.
+Obtained from \cite{JMD26}, we investigate subnational age- and sex-specific mortality rates in Japan from 1975 to 2023.
+We acknowledge that the COVID-19 years (2020-2023) may cause a structural shock to mortality patterns and affect forecast accuracy for those years.
+Due to data availability, this shock can gradually be observed with updated data.

 Mortality rates are the ratios of registered death counts to population exposure in the relevant year for the given age (based on a one-year age group).
-We examine age groups ranging from 0 to 99 in a single year of age, with the last age group including all ages at and above~100.
+We examine age groups ranging from 0 to 94 in a single year of age, and the last age group including all ages at and above~95.
 In Figures~\ref{fig:1a} and~\ref{fig:1b}, we present a rainbow plot of age- and sex-specific mortality in Okinawa, the most southern prefecture in Japan.
 Although a decreasing trend can be observed, it is evident that the noise level of such a series is quite high.